A QCEG PUBLICATION

 divider

 Master of harmony and ideal beauty.
-His School of Athens is a cathedral of the mind and form.
+His School of Athens is a cathedral of intellect and form.

 divider